mdriscollic/docs/content/en/docs/Reporting/FOLIO Analytics/_index.md

 1. To run the query, either click on the **Execute SQL Script** button on the left side of the script editor (it should be the third button from the top and look like a document with a “play” symbol inside of it) or select **Execute SQL Script** from the **SQL Editor** menu.
 1. The results will hopefully then appear in the **results panel** below the script.

-<b> Note: When querying parts of the database with a lot of data, like the inventory tables, there may be a long delay before results are returned. </b>
+> **Note:** When querying parts of the database with a lot of data, like the inventory tables, there may be a long delay before results are returned.